WitchoutName/sreality-scraper/README.md

 This project scrapes the first 500 items (title, image url) from sreality.cz (flats, sell) and saves them in a Postgresql database.
 It also implements a simple web app using Next.js and React to show these 500 items on a nice page with pagination and custom design.

 ## Disclaimer
 This project is not intended to be production-ready or follow best practices.
 It is a simple demonstration of scraping and web development skills.
-For ease of deployment some of the shortcuts taken include:
+For speed of development and ease of deployment, some of the shortcuts taken include:

 - Committing the .env file in the repository
 - Running dev servers in docker containers